bluedaze/Archibald/readme.md

 JGA25-371 Geared Motor with Encoder | https://www.seeedstudio.com/JGA25-371-Geared-Motor-with-Encoder-p-4125.html
 Devastator Tank Mobile Robot Platform | https://www.dfrobot.com/product-1477.html

-There are currently plans to extend our robot further using lora radios.

-The part we have started working with for this is the following:
-2.4G WIRELESS MODULE NRF24L01+PA: https://www.seeedstudio.com/2-4G-WIRELESS-MODULE-NRF24L01-PA.html

-Commands are written in a noun verb structure. ie noun: 'engine' verb: 'start'.

 Command | Result
 ------------ | -------------
 engine start | start